+Age Groups We Helped 3

+Sometimes We Say We're Fine When We're Not 3

+Some myths you may have heard 3

+FALSE "JLAP is just forpeople who drink toomuch."

+We Help with More than You Think

+FALSE "JLAP only works with lawyers who have already gotten in trouble with the Disciplinary Commission."
+3

+JLAP ≠ Discipline

+JLAP Provides a Safe Place to Seek Help.

+JLAP is CONFIDENTIAL

+What Happens When You Call.

+jlap provides

+Mental Health and Substance Use in the Legal Profession.

+Mental Wellness.

+Sometimes Things Go Wrong

+Mental Health in the Legal Profession.

+Problematic Drinking and Lawyers

+Contributing Factors.

+Help Ourselves to Stay Well.

+Help Others by Watching for Changes from Baseline.

+Read the MAP

+Supporting the First Step(s).

+Key Steps for Promoting aHealthy Profession.

+JLAP is Here To Help

+Section-7-Gregory-J-Utken 3

+Section 7 - Gregory J. Utken.
+3

+Section 7 Table of Contents 3

+Preface 3

-I. EVERYDAY THINGS CAN ADVANCE YOUR DEVELOPMENT.
-388
+I. EVERYDAY THINGS CAN ADVANCE YOUR DEVELOPMENT 3

 II.
-THREE BASIC PRINCIPLES.
-389
+THREE BASIC PRINCIPLES 3

-Principle A - Realize the Importance of Interactions and the Messages You Send 389
+Principle A - Realize the Importance of Interactions and the Messages You Send

 Principle B - Implement the Concept of Internal Clients.
-389

-Principle C - Execute and You Distinguish Yourself from Many Others.
-390
+Principle C - Execute and You Distinguish Yourself from Many Others

 III.
-THREE TIPS FOR SETTING THE STAGE.
-391
+THREE TIPS FOR SETTING THE STAGE

-Tip No. 1 - It's Your Career So Take Charge of It 391
+Tip No. 1 - It's Your Career So Take Charge of It.

 Tip No. 2 - Establish a Support System Early.
-391

 Tip No. 3 - Set Goals and Begin to Use Career Planning.
-392

 IV.
-Five TIPS FOR ACCELERATING YOUR DEVELOPMENT.
-394
+Five TIPS FOR ACCELERATING YOUR DEVELOPMENT. ;

 Tip No. 4 - Expand Your Comfort Zone.
-394

 Tip No. 5 - Be Engaged and Demonstrate Enthusiasm.
-394

 Tip No. 6 - Opportunities - Take Them and Make Them.
-394

 Tip No. 7 - Distinguish Yourself Through Preparation.
-395

 Tip No. 8 - Demonstrate Responsibility.
-395

 V. SIX TIPS FOR GETTING THE MOST OUT OF WORK.
-397

 Tip No. 9 - Effectively Plan Your Work.
-397

 Tip No. 10 - Position Yourself for Work You Want.
-397

 Tip No. 11 - Send the Right Message if Asked to Help When Busy.
-398

 Tip No. 12 - Always Understand Expectations.
-398

 Tip No. 13 - Seek Feedback and Then React Appropriately.
-399

-Tip No. 14 - Think Through Meetings Before Attending Them.
-400
+Tip No. 14 -Think Through Meetings Before Attending Them.

 VI.
-THREE TIPS ON CULTIVATING CLIENTS.
-401
+THREE TIPS ON CULTIVATING CLIENTS. ;

 Tip No. 15 - Learn Something about EQ.
-401

-Tip No. 16 - Develop Relationships and Networks.
-402
+Tip No. 16 - Develop Relationships and Networks. :

 Tip No. 17 - Provide Clients with More Than They Expect.
-403

 VII.
-SIMPLE THINGS MATTER - REMEMBER THESE FOUR.
-405
+SIMPLE THINGS MATTER - REMEMBER THESE FOUR 3

-Tip No. 18 - Be Punctual and Timely.
-405
+Tip No. 18 - Be Punctual and Timely

 Tip No. 19 - Always Be Considerate of Others.
-405
+349

 Tip No. 20 - Attitude Makes a Difference.
-406
+349

 Tip No. 21 - Appearances Can Make a Difference.
-406

-VII.
+350

+VIII.
 CONCLUSION.
-407

-APPENDICES 408
+351

+Appendices List.
+352

-A Sample Personal Development Plan.
-409
+A. Sample Personal Development Plan.
+353

-B Sample Form Project List.
-410
+B. Sample Form of Project List.
+354

-C Tool Kit List.
-411
+C. Tool KIt List.
+355

-D Tips on Initial Client Meetings.
-412
+D. Tips on Initial Client Meetings.
+356

-E Guide to Making Your Documents More Reader Friendly.
-414
+E. Guide to Making Your Documents More Reader Friendly.
+358

+A. Lawyers and Writing 358

+B. Goals in Written Communications.
+358

+C. Make the Reader's Job Easier 359

+D. Words That You Use.
+359

+E. Verbs That You Use.
+361

+F. Watch for Text Clutter.
+362

+G. Read it Out Loud.
+364

-PowerPoint - HIDDEN - BUT OBVIOUS TIPS For SUCCEEDING Key Principles and 21 Practical Tips to Accelerate Development of Your Career.
-421
+PowerPoint - HIDDEN - BUT OBVIOUS TIPS FOR SUCCEEDING.
+365

-Do Everyday Things 422

-Your Career Progression.
-423

-Value of The Tips.
-424

-Consciously Steer Your Career.
-425

-Three Fundamental Principles.
-426

-3 Tips to Set the Stage.
-427

-5 Tips to Accelerate Development.
-429

-6 Tips to Get theMost Out of Work.
-431

-3 Tips to CultivateRelationships & Clients.
-434

-Clients Can Say 1 of 3 Things.
-435

-Make Clients Wildly Enthusiastic.
-436

-4 Small Things That Matter.
-437

-In Conclusion 440

-Now What?
-441